 The only method by which we can make the battery of an iPhone last longer is to avoid as much as possible the use of applications and services that consume the most energy.

-In the top of battery consumption we have:
+In the top battery consumption we have:

 How can we see which applications, games or services consume the most battery on iPhone or iPad (iOS)

-Until that iOS update that we don't know exactly how it will look and what it will show about the battery status, we have it at hand the current report from: “Settings”→“Battery".
+Until that iOS update that we don't know exactly how it will look and what it will show about the battery status, we have it at hand the current report from: "Settings” → “Battery“.

 iOS: Settings → Battery

-In this section, in addition to the possibility of activation / deactivation "Low Power Mode”And display the battery percentage (Battery Percentage), we can also make a stark idea applications and services that consumed the most battery power in the last 24 hours or in the last 7 days.
+In this section, in addition to the possibility of activating / deactivating "Low Power Mode” and displaying the battery percentage (Battery Percentage), we can get a rough idea applications and services that have consumed the more energy from the battery in the last 24 hours or in the past 7 days.

 4 hours and 54 minutes iPhone was actually used.
 That is, the screen was open and applications were running, and it was on for 35 hours and 33 minutes, but with the screen closed.